 The Q-35 Matter Modulator, one of the best energy weapons in the game, can be found at the REPCONN Headquarters not too far from Boulder City on your way through the first main quest.
 It's also found alongside a lot of ammo for it, there are no skill requirements to find it, and the building is so small you can be in and out in five minutes with weapon in hand.

-The Caravan Shotgun can be a Boring Yet Practical version of this, if you get the Cowboy and Shotgun Surgeon perks (Cowboy in particular can be acquired relatively early).
+The Lever-action shotgun can be a Boring Yet Practical version of this, if you get the Cowboy and Shotgun Surgeon perks (Cowboy in particular can be acquired relatively early).
 Reasonable reload for a shotgun, relatively easy-to-find ammo, fairly quick reload for a shotgun, and can one- or two-shot most enemies early on in the game.
 The first enemies you find in normal gameplay that this gun cannot handle are Cazadores and large groups of legionaries.

 That Gun, the unique 5.56 mm revolver, can be found in Novac in the shop.
 Just wait until the owner is gone, pick the Very Easy lock of the backroom and grab it from the shelf where it's laying.
 By that point, everybody and their mother sells 5.56 ammo, so you have a powerful gun AND a nice stack of bullets.
 And if you took the Cowboy perk, it'll last for quite a while as your sidearm.

 It is possible to head straight to the Lonesome Road from the moment you leave Goodsprings.
 Obviously you won't be getting very far into it at level 1 but, because you can leave whenever you feel like it, it is possible to acquire weapons and equipment in the bunker that are very impressive at this stage in the game including the Riot Armor, Arc Welder, H&H Nail Gun and the first upgrade for ED-E.